mailpile/Mailpile/README.md

 You can also search from the command line with `./mp -s term`, but that will be a bit slower because the metadata index has to be loaded into RAM on each invocation.

+#### Special search terms ####

+Here is a brief list of the special search terms:

+    all:mail         All messages
+    att:<word>       Search within attachment file names
+    dates:<B>..<E>   Search dates from B to E in:spam          Same as tag:Spam
+    in:trash         Same as tag:Trash
+    is:unread        Same as tag:New
+    group:<name>     Messages from people in a group has:attachment   Messages with attachments
+    has:pgp          Messages with signed or encrypted content togroup:<name>   Messages to people in a group

 ### Sorting the results ###